 The Samuel Adams Pennsylvania Brewery Company 401(k) Plan (the "SAPB 401(k) Plan"), which was established in 2008, covers a majority of the Company's employees who are employed by Samuel Adams Pennsylvania Brewery Company ("SAPB").
-All full-time employees of SAPB over the age of 21 are eligible to participate in the plan on the first day of the first month after commencing employment.
+All employees of SAPB over the age of 21 are eligible to participate in the plan thirty days after commencing employment.
 Participants in the SAPB 401(k) Plan may make voluntary contributions up to 60% of their annual compensation, subject to IRS limitations.
 Under the SAPB 401(k) Plan, participants receive a Company match equal to 100% of the first 1% of their eligible compensation and 50% of the next 5% of their eligible compensation that is contributed to the plan.
 Pursuant to the terms of the Contract of Sale with Diageo, the Company recognized all service of those Diageo employees who were subsequently hired by the Company for eligibility and vesting.
-The Company's contribution to the SAPB 401(k) Plan amounted to \$0.4 million, \$0.3 million and \$0.1 million in fiscal years 2010, 2009 and 2008, respectively.
+The Company's contribution to the SAPB 401(k) Plan amounted to \$0.5 million, \$0.4 million and \$0.3 million in fiscal years 2011, 2010 and 2009, respectively.
 The Company is responsible for the payment of any fees related to the management of the SAPB 401(k) Plan.
 Such fees are not material to the Company.